vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

   Search as you type.
 Ctrl + r and type the search term;

-Read `here <http://www.gnu.org/software/bash/manual/bashref.html#Command-Line-Editing>`_. more for Command Line Editing.
+Read `Command Line Editing <http://www.gnu.org/software/bash/manual/bashref.html#Command-Line-Editing>`_ for more information.

 Awk converting to normal output to csv
 --------------------------------------